Sebastrion/awesome-unofficial-pc-ports/README.md

 # awesome-unofficial-pc-ports
-A curated list of awesome unofficial PC Port.
+A curated list of awesome unofficial PC Port created by using Decompilation.

 ⭐ = The most user-friendly Version, this is probably the Version you are looking for.